 Culturally, Brits are known for being more reserved than some other nationalities.
 We often avoid openly sharing our emotions in fear of being seen as weak.
 This doesn’t mean that Brits don’t feel strong emotions, but rather we are trained early on to be more self-contained.

 Brits also like to keep their displays of affection private.
 For example, North American people tend to hug and kiss people in public, whereas Brits like to do their cuddling and romancing behind closed doors.

 Football or rugby game on = whole day at the pub

 For many Brits, especially British men, football and/or rugby are everything.
 And unless you’ve got tickets to a game, watching sport is best done at the pub with friends.
-When dating a British partner expect to spend entire days wasted blissfully at these watering holes.
+When dating a Brit expect to spend entire days wasted blissfully at these watering holes.
 Your first date may even be at the local pub watching their beloved team play.

 Don’t fake a British accent

-It might be funny to occasionally mimic a British accent as a joke.
-But trust us when we say Brits don’t find it cute or funny when people try to adopt a permanent British accent.
+It might be funny to occasionally mimic a British accent as a joke, but trust us when we say Brits don’t find it cute or funny when people try to adopt a permanent British accent.
 So, just be yourself and introduce your crush to your culture, language and colloquialisms.

-Pants mean underwear not trousers
+Pants mean underwear, not trousers

 Dating lingo is different